 A television is provided in the Café (southern end of the Dining Room).
-It is equipped with a Foxtel connection, and can have DVD players, consoles or computers attached.

 If you are the last to leave the room, please turn the television off, and ensure all kitchen items are returned to the ground floor washing up area.